amplifier19/DockerCompose-MusicApp/README.md

         - mongo-data-track:/data/db
 ---

-3. The final microservice is the frontend app.
+3. The final microservice is the frontend service.
 It is built from the [Dockerfile](./frontend/Dockerfile) in the frontend directory.
-The app is exposed at port 3000.
-The app depends on the playlist and track api to be running before it can start.
+The app is exposed on port 3000.
+The app depends on the playlist and track service to be running before it builds.
 It also requires the ip of the host machine to be set as an argument inside the docker-compose file.

 ---
     frontend: